 - Create a site for your ArcGIS Notebook Server machine.

 - Add your OS account to a Docker group.

-- Join any additional machines to your new site (at 10.7.1).
+- Join any additional machines (Linux containers) to your new site.
 This help topic also explains other requisites for multiple-machine site setup.

 - Install and configure an instance of ArcGIS Web Adaptor with your ArcGIS Notebook Server site.
-If you want to use a reverse proxy server with the site, there are instructions to do so as well.
+To use a reverse proxy server with the site, there are instructions to do so as well.